unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 1. If you have 2 nested drop targets (i.e. element flagged with `AllowDrop = true`), when the pointer leaves the deepest / top most element but not the parent, the parent element will also raise `DragLeave` and immediately after raise `DragEnter`.
-1. On WinUI, the default UI will include a tooltip which indicates the accepted drop action, and a "screenshot" of the dragged element.
+1. On WinUI, the default UI will include a tooltip that indicates the accepted drop action, and a "screenshot" of the dragged element.
    Currently, Uno will display only the tooltip.
 1. The accepted drop action displayed in the tooltip is not localized.